m-lamonaca/programming-notes/DotNet/C#/Async Programming.md

 Because `Task` and `Task<TResult>` are **reference types**, memory allocation in performance-critical paths, particularly when allocations occur in tight loops, can adversely affect performance.
 Support for generalized return types means that it's possible to return a lightweight **value type** instead of a reference type to avoid additional memory allocations.

 .NET provides the `System.Threading.Tasks.ValueTask<TResult>` structure as a lightweight implementation of a generalized task-returning value.
 To use the `System.Threading.Tasks.ValueTask<TResult>` type, add the **System.Threading.Tasks.Extensions** NuGet package to the project.

-### Async streams with `IAsyncEnumerable<T>`

-Starting with C# 8.0, an async method may return an async stream, represented by `IAsyncEnumerable<T>`.
-An async stream provides a way to enumerate items read from a stream when elements are generated in chunks with repeated asynchronous calls.

 ### Async Composition